Women and Writing in Spanish America from Colonial Times through the 20th Century

 Diaries, Memoires, Travel Stories, Novels, Essays, Newspapers

 The research that has been carried out since the 1980s began with exploration.
 At first, the names of the women writers were found, and then began to be filled with meaning.
 The enormous corpus that emerged was read and characterized, and it continues to be studied and broadened.
-It can be said, however, that the most recent of these studies have concentrated on considering that enormous production in terms of the networks which made it possible,45 especially newspapers and publishers, as well as the epistolary exchange—more difficult to reconstruct since so much has been lost or not yet located.
-The study of the press and of publishers’ catalogs makes it possible to reconstruct the literary field of the moment, the alliances, the obstacles, the mutual promotion of women writers, and even the promotion of writing to female readers so that they would imagine themselves as authors.
-The sorority created by newspapers, publishers, and the epistolary exchanges among women writers46 enabled women to generate alternative spaces to compete with the (essentially masculine) spaces that were validated within the field, as well as to take advantage of the support of some men and to withstand the constant attacks of many others, who tried to preserve their intellectual and economic monopoly on cultural production throughout the 19th century and beyond.
+It can be said, however, that the most recent of these studies have concentrated on considering that enormous production in terms of the networks that made it possible, especially newspapers and publishers, as well as the epistolary exchange—more difficult to reconstruct because so much has been lost or not yet located.43 The study of the press and of publishers’ catalogs makes it possible to reconstruct the literary field of the moment, the alliances, the obstacles, the mutual promotion of women writers, and even the promotion of writing to female readers so that they would imagine themselves as authors.
+The sorority created by newspapers, publishers, and the epistolary exchanges among women writers enabled women to generate alternative spaces to compete with the (essentially masculine) spaces that were validated within the field, as well as to take advantage of the support of some men and to withstand the constant attacks of many others, who tried to preserve their intellectual and economic monopoly on cultural production throughout the 19th century and beyond.44

 Many women writers began their writing in newspapers, and some even published all their work in newspapers before it appeared in books (in fact, most of their production never appeared in book form).
 Benedict Anderson has shown, very productively, that 19th-century national communities were imagined through newspapers and novels.
 Both spaces are highly political, and journalism was not initially more open to women than literature.
 Although journalism is a less-durable medium than books—and women writers would therefore be less guilty of arrogance by entering into it, arrogance being one of the sins they should avoid—they managed to get space in newspapers as columnists or (rarely) editors, and even founded their own: the Álbum Cubano de lo Bueno y lo Bello (Cuban album of the good and the beautiful) published in Havana, in 1860, by Gertrudis Gómez de Avellaneda; La Alborada del Plata (The dawn of La Plata), published in Buenos Aires from 1877 to 1878 by Juana Manuela Gorriti; La Mujer (The woman), published in Bogota from 1878 to 1881 by Soledad Acosta de Samper; Violetas del Anáhuac (Violets of the Anáhuac), published in Mexico from 1887 to 1889 by Laureana Wright de Kleinhans; and El Búcaro Americano (The American Vase) published in Buenos Aires, 1896 to 1908, by Clorinda Matto de Turner, among others.
 There were cases in which these women were the editors of some reputable newspapers of their time, for example, Matto de Turner directed El Perú Ilustrado (The illustrated Peru) between 1889 and 1891, and examples of newspapers that show the transatlantic networks of Spanish-American and Spanish women writers, like the Correo de Ultramar (Mail from overseas) published in Paris, 1842 to 1886, then called Correo de París (Mail from Paris), 1886 to 1909.
 In it, Mercedes Cabello de Carbonera published her Crónica de Lima (Lima chronicle) for several years working alongside Spanish women, such as Emilia Pardo Bazán (1851–1921), who was an avid reader and promoter of Spanish-American women writers.
 Salons in Lima, Buenos Aires, Madrid, and Paris show the importance of traveling and were vital to the formation of these networks and thus to their writing.
 The literary soirées in Lima held by Gorriti between 1876 and 1878, for example, brought together Peruvian and Argentinian women with Spanish women such as Emilia Serrano, Baroness of Wilson (1843–1922), establishing ties that nourished journalistic and editorial projects on both sides of the Atlantic and involved women writers from other Spanish-American countries.
 These networks and writing platforms were essential to their production, their experiences as travelers showed them that there were other ways and allowed them to imagine new destinies for themselves.